sermpezis/ai4netmon/use_cases/ripe_ris_subsampling/hijack_use_case/README.md

 RA50 Correlations w weights | 0.32 | 0.34 | 0.21 | 0.35 | 0.041 | -0.065 | 0.33 | 0.078 | 0.16 | 0.59 | 0.23 | 0.2 | 0.46 | 0.33
 RA All Correlations w weights | 0.076 | 0.12 | 0.088 | 0.076 | -0.013 | -0.088 | 0.12 | 0.035 | 0.041 | 0.046 | 0.1 | 0.078 | 0.055 | 0.13

+### Subsampling with clustering

+Regarding the clustering, we try to find optimal subsets of RC monitors.
+In the *basic* dataframe, there are 2000 hijack cases and 288 columns that correspond to monitors.
+The method we follow is to reverse the dataframe, and use the monitors as observations and use the columns as features.
+We try k-means to cluster the monitors based on the 2000 observations.

+K-means algorithm is used with various numbes of clusters (5, 10, 20, 100).
+To extract the subsets, we select X monitors by iteratively selecting one monitor per cluster, and so on.
+E.g., if we have 5 clusters and we want to select X=20 monitors, select 4 monitors from each cluster.

+After we have extracted the subsets, we select randomly X monitors and calculate the estimated impact and then the errors, in the same way we did with the *basic* dataframe.
+We calculate the RMSE for X = 10, 20, 30, 40, 50, 100, 150, 200, 288, and run the random selection for 50 times, to get the average RMSE.
+Below, the plots of avg RMSE per 50 runs vs Number of monitors are shown, for every cluster.